Receive my free lessons in your mailbox

 Italki is the largest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.

-Italki gives you the chance to connect with Italian speakers and you can schedule Italian lessons in the shape of skype conversations to practice your spoken Italian.
+Italki gives you a chance to connect with Italian speakers, and you can schedule Italian lessons in the shape of skype conversations to practice your spoken Italian.

-There are a huge number of registered teachers, tutors, or language partners to choose who you can send a message to or book a lesson with.
+There are a huge number of registered teachers, tutors, or language partners to choose from who you can send a message or book a lesson with.

 This app is perfect for language learners who just want the opportunity to practice.
 It is very easy to use and very easy to find what you are looking for.

-There are similar platforms to find language tutors, but Italki is the best.
+There are similar platforms for finding language tutors, but Italki is the best.